 - The manual transmission will be eliminated in all models.

 The All Electric 2024 MINI Countryman

 Yes it’s coming and it’s powerful.
 The FAAR platform was designed from the ground up to accommodate a battery pack and electric motor as part of the brand’s plans to transition all products over the next decade.
 Again the BMW X1 (in this case the iX1) gives us a clue.
 Assuming MINI will be leveraging the same technical layout (which we’ve heard is the plan), we should expect the electric Countryman to have a peak output is 308 horsepower and 364 pound-feet of torque.
-Potentially branded as a JCW, the power comes from a modest 64.7-kWh t-shaped battery pack that produces 266 miles of range using the WLTP testing protocol.
+Power comes from a modest 64.7-kWh t-shaped battery pack that produces 266 miles of range using the WLTP testing protocol.
 That would likely translate into something around 240 miles using the EPA testing.
 The iX1 supports DC fast-charging at up to 130 kW, which can charge from 10 percent to 80 percent in only 29 minutes.

 2024 MINI Countryman – New Technology and Autonomous Features